-Analyze the needs of the business
+1. Analyze the needs of the business

-The first step should always be to conduct an analysis, both internal and external to be able to establish the needs and requirements of the business.
+The first step when creating a business proposal should always be to conduct an analysis, both internal and external to be able to establish the needs and requirements of the business.
 Here, there are important questions that you should ask yourself: What exactly does the client require?
 What is the problem that the client needs solved?
 What are the scope, scale and costs of the project to be undertaken?
 If the client gives you the contract, do you have enough expertise, experience, skills and resources to tackle the project efficiently?
 Will you be able to deliver quality work within the time-frame the client requires?

-Conduct a deep analysis of the client’s needs
+2. Conduct a deep analysis of the client’s needs

-Identify a method of application of the proposal
+3. Identify a method of application of the proposal

-Evaluate the solutions the client wants
+4. Evaluate the solutions the client wants

-After learning about the goals and objectives the client wishes to fulfill, the next step should to understand the solutions and manner of achieving these goals.
+After learning about the goals and objectives the client wishes to fulfill, the next step should be to understand the solutions and manner of achieving these goals.
 For example, if a client wishes to find a way to reduce costs, your proposal should be able to address this concern.
 A proposal that does not show how the client will achieve this objective will be rejected.

-Outline your qualifications
+5. Outline your qualifications